boltops-tools/ufo/README.md

 $
 ```

-Take a look at the `ufo/settings.yml` file to see that it holds some default configuration settings so you don't have to type out these options every single time.
+Take a look at the `ufo/settings.yml` file and notice that it contains some default configuration settings so you do not have to type out these options repeatedly for some of the ufo commands.

 ```yaml
 image: tongueroo/hi